‘Come say G’day’ in 2021. Make new friends as you walk for peace in support of a worthy cause.

 On 26-28 March 2021, Rotary will stage the 30th Canberra Two-Day Walk, renamed as the inaugural Rotary Aussie Peace Walk in celebration of 100 years of Rotary service in Australia and New Zealand.

-Our aim is to stage a festival-like event that will enable people of all ages and backgrounds, to share a weekend of healthy family fun.
+It will be a festival-like event that will enable people of all ages and backgrounds, to share a weekend of healthy family fun.
 Along the way, we encourage you to ‘Come Say G’day’ and strike up conversations with each other as you walk.
 It is through meaningful conversation that we gain greater understanding.
-And it is only through understanding, that we can hope to create a peaceful world.
+And it is only through understanding that we can hope to create a peaceful world.